-In order to tell the difference between your game’s notifications and Skillz notifications, you can look in the dictionary of the notification payload.
+In order to tell the difference between your game’s notifications and the notifications sent by Skillz, you can look in the dictionary of the notification payload.
 If it contains a property for SKZVersion, then you know it is a Skillz notification.

 Step 1: Enable push notifications in your game

-Start by going to Apple’s iOS DevCenter and logging in.
+Start by going to Apple’s Developer Portal and logging in.

 On the right side of the screen, under iOS Developer Program, choose the Certificates, Identifiers, and Profiles button.

-Follow Apple’s steps to create an APNS certificate for your game.
+Follow Apple’s steps to create a production APNS certificate for your game.

 Lastly, Make sure that you have turned on Push Notifications inside the Capabilities tab of your target app.